 Greg: You want to run lines as fast as you can.
 It’s your chance to get your mouth around the words and know how they feel.

-Brent: Right, if you can articulate them clearly at a high speed, you have probably internalized them.
+Brent: Right, another actor, Carole Schweid, mentioned the benefits of a "speed-through rehearsal."
+If you can clearly articulate your lines at high speed, you have probably internalized them.
 This must be different than rehearsing for television.

 Greg: In the film process, there’s very little, if any, rehearsal—often just blocking for the cameras.
 You come in knowing your lines.
 Before that, you do your research and prep around the world of the film to bring the character to life.
 The theatre process is a different animal.